vasavi168/docs/v2/sms/index.md

 #### Sender ID

-All text messages carry a sender ID.
-When you send a text message through API, you could use any of the approved sender IDs for your account.
+Every text message sent through our API is associated with a sender ID.
+When utilizing the API to send a text message, you have the option to use any of the approved sender IDs associated with your account.

-In case you have not created a sender ID, you can always create one through our application.
-Once the Sender ID is approved, you can start sending messages.
+If you haven't created a sender ID yet, don't worry!
+You can easily create one within our application.
+Once your Sender ID is approved, you can immediately begin sending messages using it.

 #### Message Templates